deviantech/food_info/README.markdown

     cheddar = FoodInfo.search('cheese').results.first
     info = FoodInfo.details( cheddar.id ) # => ... a whole lotta data ...

-General metadata about the cheese includes +id+, +name+, +kind+, and +url+, which are identical to what you'd get from the +search+ method.
+General metadata about the cheese includes id, name, kind, and url, which are identical to what you'd get from the <tt>search</tt> method.
 It also has one or more servings, however, and this is where we finally get our nutrition info.

-    serving = info.servings.first # => {
+    serving = info.servings.first
+    # => {
     #                     "calcium" => 95,
     #                    "calories" => 532.0,
     #                "carbohydrate" => 1.69,